 SECURITY HEADER AND TRAILER

+SDLS is applicable for use over the Proximity-1 Space Data Link Protocol when the Version-4 transfer frame is used.

-The presence of the Security Header and Security Trailer is controlled by the USLP Virtual Channel managed parameters.
+The presence of the Security Header and Security Trailer is controlled by the USLP Virtual Channel managed parameters with SDLS.
 It is anticipated that these managed parameters will be fixed for a mission.
 Because USLP defines the Virtual Channel ID field, and because the most significant bit of the VCID field for Proximity-1 operations is defined as the Physical Channel ID equivalent (See 1.2.6), there are only 32 VCIDs defined for Proximity-1 operations over USLP.

-Note: The VCID associated with a specific spacecraft can be set for the mission and different spacecraft could be assigned different VCIDs so that they could utilize Security Associations as defined in SDLS.
+NOTE - The VCID associated with a specific spacecraft can be set for the mission and different spacecraft could be assigned different VCIDs so that they could utilize independent Security Associations as defined in SDLS.

 OCF